the-events-calendar/event-tickets/readme.txt

 * Tweak - Ticket names over 125 characters will now be truncated when being sent to Paypal.
 [ET-1865]
 * Tweak - Validate check-in data before updating with attendee update REST endpoint.
 [ET-1863]
 * Tweak - Removed some deprecated filter_vars to avoid PHP 8.1 warnings.
 [ET-1800]
+* Tweak - Added notice regfarding the availability of Paystack for Tickets Commerce.
+[ET-1763]

 = [5.6.4] 2023-08-16 =